sharmavdeep/loopback-next/packages/typeorm/README.md

 The current implementation does not support the following:

-1. Database migration
-2. Custom repository
-3. Query filters
-4. Complete TypeORM to OpenAPI data type conversion (currently only `number`, `string`, and `boolean` are supported)
+1. Complete TypeORM to OpenAPI data type conversion (currently only `number`, `string`, and `boolean` are supported)
+2. Full JSON/OpenAPI schema for models, including variants like with/without id, with/without relations, partial, etc.
+3. Json/OpenAPI schema to describe the supported filter format
+4. Support for LoopBack-style filters
+5. Custom repository classes (e.g. to implement bookRepo.findByTitle(title)).
+6. Database migration

+We will be implementing them progressively in the follow up stories.

 ## Contributions